ak7588/capstone/journal.md

 # Week 10

+## Exploring (AR) children's books...

+I stopped by the IM lab today to work on a project for another class and have luckily come across Ivory Lee's cookbook and some other exciting books that the lab monitors were about to throw away!
+(What?!)
+Among them, I found the booklet for the Abu Dhabi Ideas Weekend 2018 and a bunch of children's educational books from the Karkhana Initiative.
+I saw those and couldn't stop flippiing through them and getting more insights for my research.

+Some of the questions that arised as I was reading the books:
+- When teams of designers and educators were making those books, did they take the audience into account?
+Have they tested them before?
+- If so, how did kids react?
+Did this stuff really engage them in learning?
+- For the books that don't have the age group specified, what audience's age did it consider?
+- Lastly, I can easily imagine each of them being more engaging and interactive (especially the science books!) with mixed reality.
+Just imagine reading about an experiment and then performing it in AR or seeing it come to live without needing to spend additional resources on (sometimes) heavy/inaccessible equipment!

+I will keep reading through and getting ideas from those.
+Will update you on where it takes me!

 ## App Demo's!

 I have completed the LinkedIn Learning AR course and am happy to share the progress: